 ggplotly(covid_chart)

-With this code, I get an interactive chart.
-But the tooltip that users see on hover (see Figure 9-15 below) is cluttered and overwhelming because the ggplotly() function shows all data by default.
+XXXX This code produces an interactive chart that shows the data for a particular day when a user hovers over it.
+But the tooltip that users see on hover, shown in Figure 8-10, is cluttered and overwhelming because the ggplotly() function shows all data by default.

 [F09015.png]